|Position:||Associate Head Coach|

 Kempe also aided to individual success, especially the development of Caley Oquist into the top backstroke specialist in program history.
-During the past three years, Oquist has broken school records in the 100 and 200 backstroke and qualified for NCAA Championships her sophomore and junior seasons.
+In four seasons, Oquist broke school records in the 100 and 200 backstroke and qualified for NCAA Championships three-straight seasons.

-In addition working with Oquist, Kempe has contributed to Massachusetts native Colleen O’Neil’s growth in the breaststroke events.
-Just last season, O’Neil qualified individually for NCAA’s and set the second-fastest 100 breast time and third-fastest 200 breast times in school history.
+In addition to working with Oquist, Kempe has contributed to Massachusetts native Colleen O’Neil’s growth in the breaststroke events.
+In three seasons under Kempe, O’Neil has qualified individually for NCAA's in the 100 breast and 200 breast and set the second-fastest 100 and 200 breast times in school history.
+At the 2016 NCAA Championships, O’Neil was also a part of the school record 400-medely relay team.

-Kempe has worked with men’s team members Silas Dejean, Garrett House and Harry Ackland during her time in Baton Rouge.
-Dejean was a part of the 400-medley relay school record team and also qualified for NCAA Championships with two relays.
-Both Dejean and House also swam to times on LSU’s top-10 list.
+Kempe has also worked with men’s team members Silas Dejean, Garrett House and Harry Ackland during her time in Baton Rouge.
+Dejean was a part of the 400-medley relay school record team and also qualified for NCAA Championships with two relays in 2015.
+Dejean, Ackland and House have also swam to times on LSU’s top-10 list.

 Prior to her stint at LSU, Kempe served as an assistant coach for two years at Northern Arizona.
 Kempe led NAU swimmers to 14 NCAA ‘B’ cuts and 14 school records.
 In addition, 28 program all-time top-five swims were registered.